ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Beagle View.md

 }
 ```

-Notice that the `onPress` of the button is calls the `AddChildren` method that adds the native layout, which means that every time the button is pressed, it adds a `view` with native layout.
+Notice that the `onPress` of the button calls the `AddChildren` method that adds the native layout, which means that every time the button is pressed, it adds a `view` with native layout.